 - 12.1.
 Child Protection records are kept centrally by each School using a secure online system called CPOMS (Child Protection Management Software).
 Staff are aware that they must record safeguarding and child protection, including all low-level concerns, using CPOMS as soon as possible, and are given regular training as to how to do so. - 12.2.
-Each School will also adhere to the guidelines regarding information sharing and GDPR as laid out in KCSIE 2023. - 12.3.
+Each School will also adhere to the guidelines regarding information sharing, data protection (namely the Data Protection Act 2018) and UKGDPR as laid out in KCSIE 2024. - 12.3.
 Each school in the Denbigh Alliance will ensure that this policy is available publicly either via the school or Trust website.
 Parents should be informed prior to a Child Protection referral unless it is considered to do so might place the child at increased risk of significant harm.
-The school will endeavour to ensure that parents understand the responsibility placed in schools for safeguarding matters.
+The school will endeavour to ensure that parents understand the responsibility placed in schools for safeguarding matters. - 12.4.
+The DSL should keep a record on CPOMS of all relevant concerns, discussions and decisions made and the rationale for those decisions having been made.